A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Introduction

 Navigation is a critical and complex skill that is essential for human and animal success in the world.
 It involves tracking one's position, understanding landmarks, recognizing routes, and acquiring survey knowledge \cite{siegel:1975} to plan a path towards a goal.
 Landmarks are salient features of the environment that can be used to locate or orient, and routes are familiar paths between locations, often incorporating landmarks.
 Survey knowledge, akin to a cognitive map, allows planning new routes and depends on integrating diverse information sources.
 Success in developing survey knowledge varies considerably between individuals \cite{weisberg:2018}.

-There are many factors that can contribute to individual differences in navigation skill, with sex \cite{nazareth:2019} and age \cite{merhav:2019} being well-studied aspects.
-The primary difference we focus on in this study is that of an individual's home environment, which can also have profound effects on navigation ability.
-Work from Barhorst-Cates et al. \cite{barhorst:2021} explored differences in skill between participants from Salt Lake City (Utah, USA) with its regular, grid-like streets and participants from Padua (Veneto, Italy) with organic, maze-like streets.
-They generally found that individuals from Padua had better access to survey knowledge and better ability to use cues.
-The primary experimental protocol performed with humans we focus on is known as the Dual Solutions Paradigm (DSP) \cite{marchette:2011}.
-This task evaluates survey knowledge by first guiding participants on a standard route along the outside of a maze, and later assessing how often they attempt to find novel paths (shortcuts) between locations.
+There are many factors that can contribute to individual differences in navigation skill, including, e.g., sex \cite{nazareth:2019} and age \cite{merhav:2019}.
+Recently it has been suggested \cite{barhorst:2021} that individual's home environment also helps to shape their navigation strategies and skills.
+Barhorst-Cates et al. \cite{barhorst:2021} compared navigation performance between people from Salt Lake City (Utah, USA) and those from Padua (Veneto, Italy).
+These two cities provide contrasting environments (sample maps are shown in Fig \ref{fig:slc_padua}): Salt Lake City has grid-like streets and surrounding mountains provide global cues and Padua has organic, maze-like streets.
+It was found that individuals from Padua generally had better access to survey knowledge, ability to use cues, and overall navigation skill.
+One of the tasks that was used in this study is the dual-solutions paradigm (DSP) \cite{marchette:2011}, which assesses how often shortcuts are used during navigation in a maze.
+In DSP the tendency to use shortcuts is thought to indicate the use of survey knowledge by the individual, and it has been used in both rodent and human studies.

-In this study, we apply deep reinforcement learning (RL) \cite{sutton:2018} to model the navigation learning process.
-Our dual objectives are to leverage human navigation understanding to construct a training environment for artificial agents, and to develop tools for probing the representations that the agents learn.
-RL has been successfully applied to various complex navigation tasks, providing a robust challenge for testing agent capabilities \cite{kempka:2016, mirowski:2016, mnih:2016}.
-Inspired by the DSP, we developed a simulated environment to train RL agents, modulating shortcut availability to abstractly reflect differences in environment complexity seen in Salt Lake City and Padua.
-We examined how variations in the ``growing up'' setting of an agent influenced learning dynamics and strategy development.
-Specifically, we focused on shortcut usage as a measure of learning and behavior, and drew correlations between performance and representation learning.